sjrd/dotty/docs/_spec/03-types.md

 ```

 We distinguish between proper types and type constructors, which take type parameters and yield types.
+All types have a _kind_, either the kind of proper types or a _higher kind_.
 A subset of proper types called _value types_ represents sets of (first-class) values.
-Value types are either _concrete_ or _abstract_.
+Types are either _concrete_ or _abstract_.

 Every concrete value type can be represented as a _class type_, i.e. a [type designator](#type-designators) that refers to a [class or a trait](05-classes-and-objects.html#class-definitions) [^1], or as a [compound type](#compound-types) representing an intersection of types, possibly with a [refinement](#compound-types) that further constrains the types of its members.

 <!--
 A shorthand exists for denoting [function types](#function-types)
 -->
-Abstract value types are introduced by [type parameters](04-basic-declarations-and-definitions.html#type-parameters) and [abstract type bindings](04-basic-declarations-and-definitions.html#type-declarations-and-type-aliases).
+Abstract types are introduced by [type parameters](04-basic-declarations-and-definitions.html#type-parameters) and [abstract type bindings](04-basic-declarations-and-definitions.html#type-declarations-and-type-aliases).
 Parentheses in types can be used for grouping.

 [^1]: We assume that objects and packages also implicitly